 Q: Who will own the copyrights?

 It depends on the situation.
-Under US copyright law, the photographer automatically owns copyright (except when doing work-for-hire), and if we share content or the proceeds from selling the images, the copyright will stay with me because of the way joint copyright works in the U.S.
+Under US copyright law, the photographer automatically owns copyright (except when doing work-for-hire), and if we share content or the proceeds from selling the images, the copyright will stay with me because of the way copyright law works in the U.S.

 Unfortunately, joint ownership of copyright requires that each of the joint copyright owners make an "independently copyrightable contribution" to the image.
 Modeling, set dressing, makeup, hair - none of those things are independently copyrightable under current US law.
-As a result, if we attempt to create a joint copyright in the shared images, it will be legally moot and the rights will revert back to me anyway.
+As a result, if we attempt to create a joint copyright in the shared images, it would be legally moot and the rights would revert back to me anyway.

 What I do, instead, is give you an irrevocable license to the content, which means you will have the ability to use and publish the images just as if you were the copyright owner, and our agreement will require me to provide any necessary documentation that you might need to publish, sell, or otherwise use the images.